rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 </div>

 It is late night now.
 Little godzilla will go brush his teeth and go to bed on time.
-Otherwise, papa gets angry. <br>

-He still needs to do the third paper of his phd.
-Otherwise his advisor Dr. Yogesh will get angry.
-Angry Bad.
-Happy Good.
-Moooooooo.
-He will now go and search for whatever other godzillas have said.
-Hiyaaa!!
+He needs to hear papa's lullaby which helps him sleep.
+Hiyaaa!!<br>

 love, <br>
 rajat